Our Top Skincare Tips for Healthy Skin

 Hydrating Accelerator + Hydration Boost Concentrate, Advanced Hydration Mask + Vital Balm Cream

-NUMBER TEN: Get Enough Sleep
+NUMBER TEN: SLEEP!!!

 Getting enough sleep is critical for healthy skin.
 During sleep, the body releases hormones like melatonin that play a key role in skin health.
 Melatonin is a powerful antioxidant that helps to protect the skin from UV-induced damage and premature aging.
 In addition, melatonin has been shown to have calming effects, which can help to reduce redness, irritation, and other signs of skin inflammation.
 Interestingly, research has also shown that melatonin is produced in the skin itself, in addition to being released by the pineal gland in the brain.
 This suggests that the skin has its own internal clock and that sleep quality may have a direct impact on skin health through the production of melatonin.
 Every person needs a different amount of sleep every night, but experts say to aim for between 7-9 hours of sleep per night.